AutomotiveAIChallenge/aichallenge-documentation-2024/docs/specifications/simulator.en.md

 - Update the force exerted by the tire forward and sideways depending on the acceleration (including cancellation of skidding).
 - Ensure setting the tire sleep (it is impossible to put Rigidbody to sleep, but putting all wheels to sleep allows to get closer to this effect).

-The Wheel Collider Config (script) has been developed to prevent inspector entry for the WheelCollider which ensures that friction is set to 0 and only wheel suspension and collisions are enabled.
-For more details, please see [this manual](https://docs.unity3d.com/Manual/class-WheelCollider.html).
+The Wheel Collider Config script is designed to prevent inspector input for wheel colliders, set friction to zero, and only enable wheel suspension and collisions.
+For more details on wheel colliders, please refer to [this manual](https://docs.unity3d.com/Manual/class-WheelCollider.html).

 ![wheel-collider-component](./images/wheel-collider-component.png)